 And then have your toddler hold them up and say “Baaa”!

 Sheep crafts like this can also be used to celebrate Easter, Christmas or even as a lovely Spring activity for kids.
-They’re not native to Australia, but we do have a thriving wool industry, so they can work as an Australian craft activity too.
-And they’re perfect to make while singing along to nursery rhymes like Mary Had a Lamb or Little Bo Peep.
+And they’re perfect for singing along to Mary Had a Lamb or Little Bo Peep.

 We made our sheep masks around the time of Chinese New Year (for the Year of the Sheep), but you could also make them for Spring or Christmas nativity, or any time of year really!